Language

 KIIP has 6 stages, numbered 0 through 5.
 Stage 5 is internally divided into two sub-courses with different purposes.

-Stage 4Intermediate 2Korean for workplace and public institutions100 hours
+Stage 4Intermediate 2Korean for workplace and public institutions

-Stage 5 BasicKorean Society (Basic), PR trackKorean history, politics, law, and daily life70 hours
+Stage 5 BasicKorean Society (Basic), PR trackKorean history, politics, law, and daily life

-Stage 5 AdvancedKorean Society (Advanced), Naturalization trackExtended coverage of the Basic content30 hours
+Stage 5 AdvancedKorean Society (Advanced), Naturalization trackExtended coverage of the Basic content

 A few things worth noting about this structure.

-Stage 0 is for people who cannot yet read Korean.
+Stage 0 is the short foundation course for people who cannot yet read Korean.
+The four elementary and intermediate stages (1 through 4) are the longest courses, each running roughly the same length.
+Stage 5 Basic is shorter than those, and Stage 5 Advanced is shorter still.
 If you already have basic reading ability, your Pre-Evaluation score will place you at a higher stage.

 Stage 5 splits into two sub-courses based on your visa goal.
-If you are pursuing F-5 permanent residency, you need Stage 5 Basic (70 hours).
-If you are pursuing naturalization, you need both Stage 5 Basic and Stage 5 Advanced (an additional 30 hours).
+If you are pursuing F-5 permanent residency, you need Stage 5 Basic.
+If you are pursuing naturalization, you need both Stage 5 Basic and Stage 5 Advanced, which adds the shorter Advanced course on top.

 How does the evaluation system work?